royfrancis/shiny-certificate/README.md

 install.packages(c(Cairo, ggplot2, ggtext, magick, png, shiny, shinyBS, shinythemes, showtext))
 ```

 This repo is not an R package.
-In the root directory of this repo, run app using `shiny::runApp("app.R")`.
+Clone this repo and execute the R command `shiny::runApp("app.R")` in the root directory.

-2020 • Roy Francis
+2021 • Roy Francis